Reflected Spectrally Negative Stable Processes and their Governing Equations: Transition density of the reflected stable process

 \section{Transition density of the reflected stable process}

-For the reflected stable process $Z_t$ started at $Z_0=0$, the form of the transition density was established in Proposition~\ref{ZtTDth}.
 To the best of our knowledge, there is no known analytical formula for the transition density $y\mapsto p(x;t,y)$ of the reflected stable process $y=Z_{t+s}$ started at $x=Z_s>0$.
 In this section, we compute and plot this transition density, by numerically solving the associated forward equation \eqref{FBC2}.
 The existence and smoothness of these transition densities is guaranteed by Corollary~\ref{CorTDexists}.
 Corollary~\ref{weaksoln} shows that $T^\odot_t g_n(y)dy\to T^*_t\delta_x(dy)$ in the supremum norm as $n\to\infty$ for any sequence of functions $g_n\in L^1[0,\infty)$ such that $g_n(y)dy\to \delta_x(y)dy$ (vague convergence).
 We take $g_n(y)=n\ \I_{[x,x+1/n]}(y)$.
 Then the solutions $T^\odot_t g_n$ provide estimates of the transition density to any desired degree of accuracy.
 Theorem~\ref{fwdgen} shows that $T^\odot_t g_n$ solves the forward equation \eqref{FBC2}.
 Hence, we can compute the transition densities of the stable process by solving the forward equation numerically, with this initial condition.

 In order to compute the probability density $p(x,y,t)$ numerically, we consider the fractional boundary value problem

 We develop forward-stepping numerical solutions $u_h(y_i,t)$ that estimate $u(y_i,t)$ at locations $y_i=ih$ for $i=0,1,\ldots,N$ over an interval $[0,y_{max}]$ in the state space, where $y_{max}$ is chosen large enough and $h$ is chosen small enough so that enlarging the domain further, or making the step size smaller, has no appreciable effect on the computed solutions (e.g., the resulting graph does not visibly change).
 We approximate the delta function initial condition $u(y,0)=\delta_x(y)$ by setting $u_h(y_i,0)=1/h$ for $y_i=x$ and $u_h(y_i,0)=0$ otherwise, a numerical representation of the initial condition $g_n(y)=n\ \I_{[x,x+1/n]}(y)$ with $h=1/n$.